MZ Rider App

 7.2 Trips

-The Trips module is a simple planner and recordkeeper.
-It is not a campground booking system and not a GPS engine.
+The Trips module is a simple trip planner and log, not a booking engine.

 7.4 Checklists